The purpose of the Institute for Black Justice (IBJ) is to relentlessly pursue equity and justice for all.

 CHIMES FAMILY ADVOCACY

-The IBJ provides educational and consulting resources to organizations to remove systemic and institutional barriers to equity, and to improve overall service delivery to families most impacted by racism, poverty and injustice.
+The IBJ provides educational and customized consulting resources to organizations seeking to create an anti-racist organization, remove systemic and institutional barriers to equity, and to improve engagement with to communities most impacted by racism, poverty and and other forms of injustice.

 YOUNG ADULT SOCIAL JUSTICE LEADERSHIP DEVELOPMENT